 Under the post-coup government the country continues to experience violations of human rights, gender-based violence and assassinations, particularly against members of the pro-democracy movement that formed in response to the coup.
 The post-coup governments have reversed gains in women’s reproductive and sexual rights, labor rights and rural land reforms.
 None of the crimes committed by the coup government have been investigated or prosecuted, including forced disappearances, rapes and murders.
 As international attention diminishes, there is a serious risk of consolidating the anti-democratic measures imposed during the coup.
 Attacks on opposition members and leaders, and human rights defenders, hae intensified, including the widespread use of gender-based violence to harm and intimidate women activists and leaders.

-The problem is that the entire system is a system of corruption, a system of injustice, a system of complete impunity" - Nobel Peace Laureate Jody Williams, January 2012
+"The problem is that the entire system is a system of corruption, a system of injustice, a system of complete impunity". - Nobel Peace Laureate Jody Williams, January 2012

-In Honduras, freedom of expression does not exist..." - Frank LaRue Lewy, United Nations Special Rapporteur on Freedom of Opinion and Expression
+“In Honduras, freedom of expression does not exist..." - Frank LaRue Lewy, United Nations Special Rapporteur on Freedom of Opinion and Expression

-By linking our training processes to political organizing and action, JASS Mesoamerica builds its network and fosters new relationships with women defenders and women’s rights organizations – convening communications and ICT trainings with Feminists in Resistance and indigenous women, mobilizing emergency resources to support women’s organizations during the coup and supporting and facilitating conversations and engagement between women activists, and government officials and civil society actors in the United States.
-In addition, JASS Mesoamerica supports the National Women Human Rights Defenders Network in Honduras in its work to denounce violence against women leaders and defenders.
+By linking our training processes to political organizing and action, JASS Mesoamerica builds its network and fosters new relationships with women defenders and women’s rights organizations.
+We have held communications and ICT trainings with Feminists in Resistance and indigenous women, mobilized emergency resources to support women’s organizations during the coup and supported and facilitated conversations and engagement between Honduran women activists, and government officials and civil society actors in the United States.
+JASS Mesoamerica has also been instrumental in bringing international attention to human rights violations against women defenders in Honduras.